caoilte/caoilte.github.io/_posts/2014-09-29-bending-jaxb-to-the-will-of-scala-1-of-2.md

 </person>
 {% endhighlight %}

-However, for me it [NPEs][optional-case-class-error] when using jdk7u45 (with or without adding JAXB 2.2.7 as an explicit dependency).
+However, for me it [NPEs][optional-case-class-error] when using jdk7u45 (with or without adding the RI JAXB 2.2.7 as an explicit dependency).
 The problem is very specific and I was only able to reproduce it for types with one attribute that was `@xmlValue` annotated.
+(I have raised the bug as [JAXB-1052].)

 ### EclipseLink MOXy : A Solution for Optionals ###